We have a wide range of adapted cycles for a range of disabilities:

 2 Hand-Powered Trikes – A way of cycling using the power of your arms.
 A little like the back end of a wheelchair joined to a fully geared mechanism transferring effort for the rider’s arms to a front wheel.

-3 Wheelchair Bike Combo’s – The back end of a bike is attached to a kind of wheelchair, enabling even the least active of participants to experience cycling.
+4 Wheelchair Bike Combo’s (Rickshaws) – The back end of a bike is attached to a kind of wheelchair, enabling even the least active of participants to experience cycling.

-Wheelchair Ramp Cycle – The back end of a bike is attached to a ramp suitable for manual wheelchairs to wheel onto, enabling even the least active of participants to experience cycling.
+2 Wheelchair Ramp Cycles – The back end of a bike is attached to a ramp suitable for manual wheelchairs to wheel onto, enabling even the least active of participants to experience cycling.

-Our fleet also includes Front & Back 3 Wheeled Tandems, a Recumbant and conventional 2 Wheeled Cycles.
+Our fleet also includes Front & Back 3 Wheeled Tandems, 2 Recumbants, and conventional 2 Wheeled Cycles.